theUncanny/edna/src/note-release-notes.md

 # Release notes for Edna

+## 1.5

+- added Ctrl + B for quickly navigating between blocks

 ## 1.4

 - improved context menu
 - added context menu trigger in upper navigation
 - re-designed and simplifed settings dialog
 - hide upper navigation bar when typing.
-This is to focus the user and not obscure text under it
+This is to not obscure text under it

 ## 1.3